huangli712/Flink/docs/src/guide/m_parser.md

 !!! warning

-    In the mpi environment, only the master node can execute this command.
+    In the MPI environment, only the master node can execute this command.
 You should broadcast the data manually.

 **(4)** Extract parameters.